secretGeek/csvz/README.md

   - `source` - information about the source of the data in the file
   - `has-column-names` - a `true/false` value indicating if the file has a header row containing column names.
   - `skip-rows` - How many rows need to be skipped, before the data begins?
 (Rarely need to specify this, but when you need it, you need it!)
+  - (todo: where information in table.csv conflicts with information in `csv.csv`, then `table.csv` has precedence over csv.csv, for the file it describes.
+For example csv.csv may indicate that all files have header rows, but a specific file may not, and this would be indicated in `tables.csv`)
 - The file `tables.csv` may also describe itself.
 See [Russell](http://wiki.secretgeek.net/paradox#bertrand-russell-making-life-impossible-for-frege-since-1902).
+Note that `bytes` (for example) might cause a paradox.

 (The word "must" is used for parts of the specification that are required for a file or tool to claim compliance with the standards described in this spec.
 The word "may" is used for parts which are not required; Optional sections may be covered in more detail, as required elements in a subsequent fragment of this spec.)

+(Whenever suggestions are provided, they are not required for conformance with the current spec fragment.
+These suggestion may be described more fully in later spec fragments, in which they may be required.)

-(`help-wanted` the method of encoding `true/false` values is not currently defined.)
+(Expectations around the encoding of `true/false` values, and other fundamental `data-types`, are not currently defined.)

 -----